VinceZK/authorization/README.md

 ```

 ### Authorization Profile
-*Authorization Profile* consists of multiple authorizations.
+*Authorization Profile* contains multiple authorizations.
-It is a logic representation of authorizations that can be assigned to an identity as a unit.
+It is a logic representation of authorizations that can be assigned to an identity.
-Here is an authorization profile which consists of 2 authorizations:
+Below authorization profile contains 2 authorizations:

 ```json
 [